fbpx

 When to File Colombian Income Taxes?

-Your filing date for Colombian income taxes is based on the last two digits of your Colombian tax ID number.
-The Colombian tax ID number is known as the Número de Identificacíon de Tributaria (NIT).
-This is found on a DIAN form known as the Registro Único Tributario (RUT).
+Your filing date for Colombian income taxes is based on the last two digits of your Colombian tax ID number, the Número de Identificación Tributaria (NIT).
+This can be found on a DIAN form called the Registro Único Tributario (RUT).

 DIAN’s office at Alpujarra in Medellín